oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-informative.md

   /vulnerabilities[]/references[]/url
 ```

+  > For the significance of the left pointing arrow character (`←`) at the end of a line in the following
+  > example 1 please cf. the guidance in section [sec](#typographical-conventions).

 *Example 1 (which fails the test):*

 ```
     "references": [
       {
         "category": "self",
-        "summary": "A URL that does not resolve with HTTP status code in the interval between (including) 200 and (excluding) 400.", "url": "https://example.invalid"
+        "summary": "A URL that does not resolve with HTTP status code in the← interval between (including) 200 and (excluding) 400.", "url": "https://example.invalid"
       }
     ]